 Based on the 1910 federal census, Henry and Anna Schmidt were living on a farm near Lincoln in Wood County.
 The census lists my great-grandpa as a farmer and bricklayer, and my great-grandma as a housewife.
 All of the children were living at home in addition to Anna's widowed mother Susanna Waldvogel.

-In or around 1913, the Schmidts moved into Marshfield.
+In or about 1913, the Schmidts moved into Marshfield.
 During the period 1913 to 1920, Susanna Waldvogel passed away in 1918, and Henry and Anna divorced on an unknown date.